compbiolabucf/X-intNMF/README.md

 ## Additional information
-- Core model is located in folder `model`, with most of functions, classes and methods are already documented using docstrings.
+- Core model is located in folder `model`, with most of functions, classes and methods are already commented and documented using docstrings.
 - During the research, X-intNMF and its baselines were run along with the following support tools:
     - [MLFlow](https://mlflow.org/) for experiment tracking,
     - [MinIO](https://min.io/) for data, results, checkpoints storage